Estimating means of bounded random variables by betting: Warmup: exponential supermartingales and predictable plug-ins

 for some $c \in (0, 1)$ (a reasonable default being 1/2 or 3/4).
 This choice was inspired by the fixed-time empirical Bernstein as well as the widths of time-uniform CSs (more details are provided in Section~\ref{section:howToMix}).
+The sequences of estimators $(\widehat \mu_t)_{t=1}^\infty$ and $(\widehat \sigma_t^2)_{t=1}^\infty$ can be interpreted as predictable, regularized sample means and variances.
+This technique was employed by \citet{kotlowski2010following} for misspecified exponential families in the so-called \textit{maximum likelihood plug-in strategy}.

-The proof of Theorem~\ref{theorem:EBCS} is provided in Section~\ref{proof:EBCS}.
-We remark that before taking the running intersection, the above intervals are symmetric around the weighted sample mean, but this property will not carry forward to other CSs in the paper.
+The proof of Theorem~\ref{theorem:EBCS} relies on establishing that $M_t^\PMEB (m)$ is a test supermartingale for $\Pcal^m$.
+This latter fact is related to, but cannot be derived directly from, a powerful deterministic inequality for bounded numbers due to \citet{fan_exponential_2015}.
+One needs an additional trick from \citet[Section A.8]{howard_uniform_2019} which swaps $(X_i-m)^2$ with $(X_i-\widehat \mu_{i-1})^2$, for any predictable $\widehat \mu_{i-1}$, within the variance term $v_i$.
+It is this additional piece which yields both tighter and \emph{closed-form} CSs; details are in Section~\ref{proof:EBCS}.
+We remark that before taking the running intersection, the above intervals are symmetric around the weighted sample mean, but this symmetry will not carry forward to other CSs in the paper.

-Figure~\ref{fig:CMvsPM} compares the conjugate mixture empirical-Bernstein CS (CM-EB) due to \citet{howard_uniform_2019} with our predictable-mixture empirical-Bernstein CS (PM-EB).
-Notice that the two CSs perform similarly, but computing PM-EB is available in closed-form and is over 500 times faster than CM-EB which requires root finding at each step.
-Our later bounds will be tighter than both of these, but these are both already tighter than past works on empirical Bernstein CIs.
+Figure~\ref{fig:CMvsPM} compares the conjugate mixture empirical-Bernstein CS (CM-EB) due to \citet{howard_uniform_2019} with our predictable plug-in empirical-Bernstein CS ($\PMEB$).
+The two CSs perform similarly, but our closed-form $\PMEB$ is over 500 times faster to compute than CM-EB (in our experience) which requires root finding at each step.
+However, our later bounds will be tighter than both of these.

-\begin{remark} As an immediate consequence of Theorem~\ref{theorem:EBCS}, computationally and statistically efficient empirical Bernstein-type CIs can be derived for a fixed sample size $n$.
-We recommend using $\bigcap_{i \leq n}C_i^\PMEB$ along with the predictable sequence
+\begin{remark} Theorem~\ref{theorem:EBCS} yields computationally and statistically efficient empirical Bernstein-type CIs for a fixed sample size $n$.
+Recalling~\eqref{eq:lambda_pm-eb}, we recommend using $\bigcap_{i \leq n}C_i^\PMEB$ along with the predictable sequence

-We call the resulting confidence interval the ``variance-adaptive empirical Bernstein confidence interval'' or \textbf{[VA-EB-CI]} for short, and demonstrate its empirical performance in Figure~\ref{fig:PMEBvsMP}.
+We call the resulting confidence interval the ``predictable plug-in empirical Bernstein confidence interval'' or \textbf{[PrPl-EB-CI]} for short; see Figure~\ref{fig:PMEBvsMP}. \end{remark}